0X-JonMichaelGalindo/FuzzySearch/README.md

 If you do not specify the [keys](#keys) parameter, keys will be inferred from the first object in the array.
 Any key of data[ 0 ] that pairs to a string must also exist and be paired to a string on all subsequent objects in the data array.
-Any keys not paried to strings on data[ 0 ] will be ignored in subsequent objects in the data array.
+Any keys not paired to strings on data[ 0 ] will be ignored in subsequent objects in the data array.

 This will fail to initialize:
 ```javascript